 What to expect when you come to St. Antony’s

 First off, you’ll find a warm welcome at St. Antony’s.
 You’ll be greeted and handed a bulletin as you enter.
 There’ll be lots of activity in the entry before the service with people greeting each other and preparing for the service.
 Enter the sanctuary and make yourself at home.
 We usually prepare ourselves for worship by sitting in silence as we listen to the music prelude.
-The service begins with a brief time of sharing and announcements, when you’ll get a little taste of our life together.
-Then we stand for the opening hymn as the processional party of cross, torches and clergy enter.
+The service begins with the opening hymn as the processional party of cross, torches and clergy enter.

 The bulletin has everything you need to follow the service.
 Well, except for the hymnal, which can find in the seat racks.
 We stand, kneel, and sit for various parts of the service.
 Just follow along with the crowd as you see fit.
 You may observe people making certain devotional actions such as bowing as they enter, or making the sign of the cross.
 You may join them or not, as you prefer; we’re comfortable with a wide variety of observances.
 There is no “right way” to do things.
 The most important thing is to enter into the presence of God during worship.